imagej/imagej.github.io/_pages/plugins/trackmate/custom-edge-feature-analyzer-algorithms.md

 and that's it.
 Let me repeat:

-{% include ambox text='To make a TrackMate module discoverable in TrackMate, just annotate its class with `@Plugin( type = TheTrackMateModuleClassYouAreExtending.class )`.' %}
+{% include notice icon="info" content='To make a TrackMate module discoverable in TrackMate, just annotate its class with `@Plugin( type = TheTrackMateModuleClassYouAreExtending.class )`.' %}

 Just the line `@Plugin( type = EdgeAnalyzer.class )` is enough.
 There are also mechanisms that allow fine tuning of priority, visibility (in the GUI menus), or enabling/disabling, but we will see this later.